Potato Chip Cookies

 Instructions

-• Using a hand mixer or stand mixer, cream together the room temperature (not melted!) butter, sugar, and brown sugar.
-Cream for 2-3 minutes.
+• Using a large bowl and a hand mixer or the bowl of a stand mixer (with the paddle attachment), cream together the room temperature (not melted!) butter, sugar, and brown sugar.ย Cream for 2-3 minutes.
+1 cup unsalted butter, 1 cup brown sugar, 1 cup granulated sugar

 • Bake for about 11 minutes, or until the cookies are lightly brown around the edges.